chenaaron3/sales/README.md

 - Only transactions with `transactionType === "売上"` (sales) are counted
 - Negative amounts are filtered out (refunds/cancellations)
 - Store names are normalized (trimmed) to handle variations
-- Date filtering respects the selected date range
+- Default date filtering: Q3 2024 onwards (July 1, 2024)
 - All monetary values are in Japanese Yen (¥)
 - Number formatting uses Japanese locale (`ja-JP`)
+- All analysis is precomputed at build time for optimal performance

 ## 📝 Notes

+- **Build-Time Precomputation**: All analysis is performed at build time, not at runtime
-- The dashboard performs all analysis client-side
+- The precomputed JSON file contains all calculated metrics for instant loading
-- Large datasets may take a moment to load and process
-- CSV files should be placed in `public/data/` directory
+- CSV files are only processed during the build/precompute step
+- The application loads precomputed data from `public/data/precomputed.json`
+- If precomputed data is missing, the app will show a clear error message
+- Run `npm run precompute` to regenerate analysis data after CSV updates
-- The application automatically skips the first line of sales CSV (header row)
+- The build process automatically runs precomputation via the `prebuild` hook
-- Member data is required for birthday correlation analysis

 ## 🎨 Styling